 |Western||Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, Oregon, South Dakota, Utah, Washington, Wyoming, and the Commonwealth of the Northern Mariana Islands|

 Western Interstate Commission for Higher Education – Western Undergraduate Exchange

 2. Tuition Discounts

 Some colleges offer tuition discounts.
 These reduced rates often apply to military members, Veterans and their families.
-Online colleges can also extend in-state rates to distance learners.
+Online colleges colleges that offer in state tuition to out of state students also extend to distance learners.

 3. Flexible Residency Rules